-The percentage of the Fund's NAV invested in companies that are evaluated by the Investment Manager as having a measurable exposure to climate-related activities and contributing to protecting the environment, via products, services, capital or strategy that meet at least one of the following climate stewardship criteria: driving decarbonisation, reducing total energy and resource demand by offering efficiencies, providing climate change adaptation, supporting the circular economy or actively reducing their own carbon footprint along with that of their supply chain.
-The Fund seeks to maintain at least 90% of its NAV in shares of companies that meet these criteria.
+The percentage of the Fund's net assets invested in companies that are evaluated by the Investment Manager as having a measurable exposure to climate-related activities and contributing to protecting the environment, via products, services, capital or strategy that meet at least one of the following climate stewardship criteria: driving decarbonisation, reducing total energy and resource demand by offering efficiencies, providing climate change adaptation, supporting the circular economy or actively reducing their own carbon footprint along with that of their supply chain.
+The Fund will maintain at least 90% of its net assets in shares of companies that meet these criteria.

-Although the Fund does not have a reduction carbon objective pursuant to Article 9(3) of SFDR, the percentage of the Fund's NAV invested in companies with established or which have committed to establish SBT.
-The Fund seeks to maintain at least 40% of its NAV in companies which have established or which have committed to establish SBTs, with this number rising to 70% by 2030 and 100% by 2040.
+Although the Fund does not have a reduction carbon objective pursuant to Article 9(3) of SFDR, the percentage of the Fund's NAV invested in companies with established or which have committed to establish a science-based target.
+The Fund will maintain at least 40% of its NAV in companies which have established or which have committed to establish a science-based target, with this number rising to 70% by 2030 and 100% by 2040.